mgnfy-view/caster/docs/src/src/CasterCampaign.sol/contract.CasterCampaign.md

 ### mintCampaignId

-Mints a unique voting id (nft) to an eligible voter (if the user can provee themselves to be part of the merkle root supplied by the campaign creator).
+Mints a unique voting id (Nft) to an eligible voter (if the user can prove themselves to be part of the merkle root supplied by the campaign creator).